Laser cleaning of bacteria infected surfaces

 Figure 4: Laser blast 100 system by Allied Scientific Pro

-Cleaning contaminated metal surfaces in the food industry could hugely benefit from laser cleaning system such as above.
+Cleaning operations of contaminated metal surfaces in the food industry could hugely benefit from laser cleaning system such as above.
 It is much faster and more effective than traditional methods of using mechanical and chemical means.

 Elimination of adhering bacteria from surfaces by pulsed laser beams, A.K.Sadoudi, et.
 Al, Letters in applied microbiology 1997, 24, 177-179, 1996.